 Dr Angela Gayton

-- Lecturer in Applied Linguistics (English Language & Linguistics)
+- Lecturer (English Language & Linguistics)

 My current research interests include:

 - language issues within the internationalisation of higher education

 - language learning motivation, specifically in Anglophone contexts